Green Split Pea Hummus Recipe

 Cooking split peas is actually quite easy, you don’t even need to soak them!
 All you need to do is combine the dry split peas with around three times the amount of water in a pot and bring to a boil.
 Once it’s boiling, reduce the heat and cover it.

 The split peas will be finished cooking after around 30 minutes.
 Make sure to check on it towards the end of cooking to check the water hasn’t been completely absorbed, which will cause it to start burning.
-When it’s finished the lentils should be soft but still maintaining their shape.
+When it’s finished the split peas should be soft but still maintaining their shape.

 If you want to use them for a split green pea recipe where you won’t be mashing them you can add a bit less water.
-If you want the lentils to have more flavor you can cook them in broth instead of water.
+If you want the split peas to have more flavor you can cook them in broth instead of water.
 Alternatively you can throw a bay leaf and some salt in.